udocker - be anywhere

 - DT_RUNPATH dynamic section attribute of the ELF executable (PROBLEM).

-- cache file /etc/ld.so.cache (PROBLEM).
+- Cache file /etc/ld.so.cache (PROBLEM).

-- default paths such as /lib64, /usr/lib64, /lib, /usr/lib (PROBLEM).
+- Default paths such as /lib64, /usr/lib64, /lib, /usr/lib (PROBLEM).

 - If the pathname has a